YanKlInnomme/FoundryVTT-k4lt-fr/README.md

 # k4lt-fr module for Foundry VTT
 Enhance your gaming experience with this French module for the 'KULT: Divinity Lost (4th Edition)' (k4lt) game system on Foundry VTT.

-If you appreciate the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
-Your gesture would be greatly appreciated and would help support ongoing development.
-In any case, I wish you an enriching and entertaining experience.
-Please don't hesitate to contact me to share your comments or report any problems.
+If you like the module and have the means to do so, you can support me by offering me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
+Your support would be greatly appreciated and will aid ongoing development.
+This will enable me to prepare additional ready-to-play scenarios for you.
+In any case, I hope you have a rewarding and enjoyable experience.
+Please feel free to contact me with any comments or issues.

 ## Licenses

 This digital adaptation is unofficial content from KULT: Divinity Lost, licensed under the [Helmgast Content Policy](https://helmgast.se/en/meta/fan-content-policy).
 In addition, this project includes:

-- **Content and logo**: [Kult Divinity Lost] (https://kultdivinitylost.com/) is © 2021 Cabinet Licensing LLC and the French translation is © 2021 [Arkhane Asylum Publishing](https://arkhane-asylum.fr/).
+- **Content and logo**: KULT and associated logos, characters, names and likenesses are trademarks or registered trademarks of Cabinet Licensing LLC.
+[Kult Divinity Lost](https://kultdivinitylost.com/) is developed and published by Helmgast AB.
+[Arkhane Asylum Publishing](https://arkhane-asylum.fr/) is in charge of French translation and commercial distribution.
+Used with permission.
 All rights reserved.
 Portions of this project protected by this copyright may not be distributed commercially or freely.
 This includes illustrations, logo and text covered by copyright.

 - **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).